-• Your first step in your weight and wellness journey will include an appointment for a thorough medical assessment with a physician or nurse practitioner.
+• Your first step in your wellness journey will include an appointment for a thorough medical assessment with a physician or nurse practitioner.

 • Then, you’ll see one of our registered dietitians to get a complete understanding of your dietary needs and challenges.

-• At the conclusion of this consultation, your provider will join you to formulate your personalized weight and wellness plan.
+• At the conclusion of this consultation, your provider will join you to formulate your personalized wellness plan.

-• Plans include dietary recommendations, lifestyle and exercise recommendations as well as weight-loss medications—if needed.
+• Plans include dietary recommendations, lifestyle and exercise recommendations as well as medication(s)—if needed.

 • Typically, patients return monthly for assessments.
 However, you may be asked to return more—or less—frequently depending on your personal needs and preferences.

 • Referrals are not required.
-Weight loss treatment typically is covered by most insurance carriers.
+Treatment typically is covered by most insurance carriers.

-The Virginia Women’s Center Weight & Wellness Team
+The Virginia Women’s Center Health & Wellness Team

 Peter Wilbanks, M.D., Board certified in obstetrics & gynecology as well as obesity management.